tzolkowski96/portfolio/README.md

 ## 🛠️ Technologies Used

 - HTML5
-- CSS3 (for styling)
+- CSS3 (inline styling)
 - JavaScript (ES6+)
 - Various libraries and frameworks (see Acknowledgments)

 ## 📁 Repository Structure

-- `index.html`: The main HTML file for the portfolio website
+- `index.html`: The main HTML file containing all content, styles, and scripts for the portfolio website
 - `images/`: Folder containing all images used in the website
   - `1725315110335.jpeg`: Profile picture
-- `styles.css`: The main CSS file for styling the portfolio website
-- `script.js`: The main JavaScript file for interactive features
+- `README.md`: This file, providing an overview of the repository

 ## 🌟 Future Enhancements